The History Of Red Light Therapy

 Early Use of Light for Wellness

-The first light therapy, for example, was developed by a Danish Physician, Dr. Niels Ryberg Finsen.
+The first use of light as therapy was developed by a Danish physician, Dr. Niels Ryberg Finsen.
 Originally, Dr. Finsen started studying the effects of light on natural, living organisms.
 By the year 1893, he’d started using light as a therapy to treat smallpox, and by 1896, he was using light therapy to treat a particular type of tuberculosis called lupus vulgaris.

 To treat his lupus patients, Dr. Finsen exposed skin lesions to concentrated electric light every day.
 While his light therapy sessions lasted around two hours, they successfully cleared the affected lesions from the disease, winning Dr. Finsen a Nobel Prize in 1903.